Back in the mists of time around the millennium, Fieldfisher was seen as a slightly crusty mid-sized firm. Since then it has managed

 Fieldfisher struggled during the boom when staff had to

 work hard to cope with the influx of work, salaries didn't keep pace

-with the rest of the City and FFW found it difficult to recruit.
+with the rest of the City and FF found it difficult to recruit.

 Underpaid and overworked assistants do not make for a happy ship, and